Konemu/ProteinAnnealing/README.md

 Peptide interaction contributions to the total energy are determined by randomly generated normal-distributed interaction matrix elements.

-Routines for plotting and anmation are provided.
+Routines for plotting and animation are provided.

+Simulated annealing is implemented as well, extending the constant-temperature monte carlo iteration.

+Some simple statistic analyses of quantities of interest (cf. exercises) are available.

-The jupyter notebook (to do) was meant for the in-class presentation of results and nicely demonstrates the implemented functionalities.
+The jupyter notebook was meant for the in-class presentation of results and demonstrates the implemented functionalities.

 Required packages are among others:
 - Python 3.10